MAsuamah/just-tech-news/README.md

 ### Dashboard

 You will also have access to your dashboard where you can create new posts, and edit or delete older posts.
-To access your dashboard click `dashboard` in the navigation bar.
+You wil be taken to your dashboard as soon as you login.
+You can aalso access your dashboard by clicking `dashboard` in the navigation bar.
 Your dashboard will look similar to the following:

 <img width="900" alt="Screen Shot 2021-05-23 at 12 08 44 AM" src="https://user-images.githubusercontent.com/77217156/119248215-a46ea780-bb5d-11eb-96f7-28d6bcb1841f.png">